How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every

 Registration, Evaluation, Authorization, and restriction of Chemicals (REACH)

 There is no MSDS update frequency definition in REACH.
-If new hazard information or information that may require a change in risk management measure, an update is necessary.
+If new hazard information or information may require a change in risk management measures, an update is necessary.

 New Zealand (epa.govt.nz)

 There is no periodic MSDS update frequency definition.
-MSDS or SDS update is necessary when new data available on the chemical, including its hazardous property and any relevant health and safety information.
+MSDS or SDS update is necessary when new data is available on the chemical, including its hazardous property and any relevant health and safety information.

 The US Occupational Safety and Health Administration (OSHA)

-MSDS or SDS must be updated when significant change applied to the chemical.
+MSDS or SDS must be updated when significant change is applied to the chemical.
 Or significant new information about its hazard and protection method against the hazard is available.

 How soon must a manufacturer update MSDS following new discoveries?
 According to OSHA, it is within 3 months.

 Some Precautions About MSDS

 Sometimes, when a new version of the material safety data sheet for chemicals is not available, you just download the MSDS from the internet.
 Even though you find that the product name and the manufacturer are different.

 Please remind that the product name has to exactly match the product name on the SDS or MSDS.

 The other misconception about MSDS or SDS is no periodic review.
 You think the MSDS validity is forever.
 This is absolutely wrong.
 Establish a definite SOP for this purpose.

 Do not forget to provide a backup copy of your MSDS collection.
 For example, you save them as Material Safety Data Sheet PDF on your computer.

 Provide a special folder named MSDS sections in the hard disk.
 So, your colleagues will easily recognize it.

 Finally, an updated MSDS is worthless if you never explain it to your followers.
 Make a short safety slogan to remind you about this matter.

 You have to define a periodic update on MSDS or SDS in your SOP.
 An update is also necessary when new hazard information and a new way in which you manage it are available.

 I hope this post could answer your question “How Often Do MSDS Sheets Need to be Updated?”